 - No incident response plan: HIPAA mandates breach notification procedures

-I've seen providers claim HIPAA compliance while storing data in international data centers or lacking basic encryption.
+I have seen providers claim HIPAA compliance while storing data in international data centres or lacking basic encryption.
 Always verify claims with technical documentation.

 My Hosting Recommendations by Use Case